water-fountains/datablue/README.md

 # datablue
-Datablue is a tool for collecting and aggregating open data.
+Datablue is a tool for collecting and aggregating open data, written using NodeJS and Express.
 It is being developed in conjunction with [Proximap](//github.com/mmmatthew/proximap), a responsive web app for finding nearby public infrastructure, using drinking fountains as a showcase example.
 Check out [water-fountains.org](//water-fountains.org) for more information on the overall project.